TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Experimental_Analysis/Experimental_Analysis_Report.md

 _Figure 6.2 — Oscilloscope capture of the gate and drain waveforms during electromagnet turn-off (falling edge)._

 ### 6.8 Interpretation and Conclusions
 Turn-on and turn-off latencies are both in the low-microsecond range, far below the 10 ms specification.
-The IRLZ44N logic-level MOSFET responds almost immediately to the gate signal, and the measured variation between trials (2.6–3.0 µs) is small enough to be attributable to measurement noise and cursor placement on the oscilloscope.
+The IRLZ44NPBF logic-level MOSFET responds almost immediately to the gate signal, and the measured variation between trials (2.6–3.0 µs) is small enough to be attributable to measurement noise and cursor placement on the oscilloscope.
 This result demonstrates that the electromagnet switching path introduces negligible delay into the overall move-completion budget.

 ### 6.9 Pass / Fail Against Criterion
 - **Criterion Target:** ≤ 10 ms turn-on and turn-off
 - **Measured Result:** Max 3.0 µs on both edges
-- **Outcome:** ☒ Pass
+- **Outcome:** Pass

 ### 6.10 Components Used / Damaged / Replaced
 No components were damaged.
+- _Arduino Nano (A000005)_
+- _IRLZ44NPBF MOSFET_
+- _Electromagnet coil_
+- _Oscilloscope (≥ 20 MHz bandwidth)_

 ---

 ## 7. Experiment 5: Flyback Diode Inductive Spike

 ### 7.1 Purpose and Justification
-Verify that the flyback diode clamps the inductive voltage spike on the MOSFET drain to within the IRLZ44N's maximum Vds rating (55 V) when the electromagnet is switched off.
+Verify that the flyback diode clamps the inductive voltage spike on the MOSFET drain to within the IRLZ44NPBF's maximum Vds rating (55 V) when the electromagnet is switched off.
 An unclamped spike could destroy the MOSFET, causing permanent system failure.

 ### 7.2 Hypothesis / Expected Results
-The clamped spike will peak well below 55 V (expected ~13–15 V, just above the 12 V rail plus one diode drop) and remain essentially constant regardless of energization duration.
+The clamped spike will peak well below 55 V (expected about 13–15 V, just above the 12 V rail) and remain essentially constant (regardless of energization duration).

 ### 7.3 Procedure

-**Equipment & Inventory Items Used:**
-- _[Item # — IRLZ44N MOSFET]_
-- _[Item # — Flyback diode (1N400x or similar)]_
-- _[Item # — Electromagnet coil]_
-- _[Item # — Oscilloscope]_
-- _[Item # — Thermometer]_

 **Environmental Conditions:**
 - Standard indoor lab conditions; ambient temperature recorded per trial.